Understanding Corneal Ulcer Healing Stages: What to Expect During Recovery

 5. Attend Follow-Up Appointments

-It’s reassuring to know that patients in Raleigh have access to exceptional expertise thanks to the advanced care provided by physicians like Dr. Michael Kelly, who has performed over 50,000 eye surgeries.
+It’s reassuring to know that patients in Raleigh have access to exceptional expertise thanks to the advanced care provided by physicians like Dr. Jennifer Coben, who has performed over 50,000 eye surgeries.
 His commitment to innovation and precision ensures that recovery is managed with the utmost care.

 Potential Complications to Watch For